-Housed in its present building since 1899, the museum has existed for more than a century to preserve historical artifacts that tell the story of humanity’s development from antiquity to the present day.
-It also does a great job of helping soon-to-be married couples tell their love story!
-In addition to a wealth of beautiful pieces displayed in its various exhibits, the Penn Museum of Archaeology and Anthropology also offers some great spaces for every part of a wedding day.
-Future spouses can say, “I do,” outside in nature, eat a luxurious dinner in the ornate dining room on the building’s top floor and then dance the night away next to sarcophagi and mummies in one of the museum’s best exhibits!
+Housed in its present building since 1899, this Philadelphia institution has existed for more than a century.
+The purpose of the museum is to preserve historical artifacts that narrate humanity’s development from antiquity to the present day.
+It is also a great Philly venue for the telling of your love story!
+The Penn Museum of Archaeology and Anthropology offers some great spaces for every part of a wedding day.
+You and your intended can say, “I do,” outside in the open air (as this couple did).
+You can then eat a luxurious dinner in the ornate dining room on the building’s top floor.
+Finally, you can dance the night away next to sarcophagi and mummies in one of the museum’s best exhibits.

 That variety also makes it a dream location for the best Philadelphia wedding photographers.
 It allows us to give you a collection of photos that show great depth and diversity.
 It also lets us inject a lot of creativity into the shots we take for you.

 This particular Philadelphia-based bride and groom organized their wedding in the way mentioned above.
 They had their ceremony outside in the Warden Garden, a green space on one side of the museum’s front lawn.
 For a Philadelphia wedding photographer, what makes this such a great spot for you and your beloved to exchange your vows is the brick staircase.
 That structure leads out from the second floor of the museum to the grass below.
 This means your wedding party emerges from the museum well above the lawn and then walks down the curving staircase.
 The guests at your Quaker City wedding get an unobstructed view of the entire wedding party during the processional.
 A Philadelphia wedding photographer can get similarly unobstructed images of you walking down the stairs.
 The pictures can show you moving toward your future spouse with the eyes of all the guests fixated on you!